LukeMathWalker/cargo-chef/README.md

 - `latest-rust-1.53.0` (use latest `cargo-chef` with specific Rust version);
 - `0.1.22-rust-latest` (use latest Rust with specific `cargo-chef` version).
 You can find [all the available tags on Dockerhub](https://hub.docker.com/r/lukemathwalker/cargo-chef).

+> :warning:  **You must use the same Rust version in all stages**
+> If you use a different Rust version in one of the stages
+> caching will not work as expected.

 ### Without the pre-built image